Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Comparison With Previous Literature

 \subsection{Relation to Quantum Information-Theoretic Protocols}

-In the article, we focused on the diamond distance due to its operational meaning in terms of a quantum channel discrimination task.
-In this context, Corollary~\ref{co:examples} could be interpreted as a fundamental bound on the success probability of such a task.
+In this article, we focused on the diamond distance due to its operational meaning in terms of a quantum channel discrimination task.
+In this context, Lemma~\ref{co:examples} could be interpreted as a fundamental bound on the success probability of such a task.
 A similar bound has already been derived by Pirandola \textit{et al.} in \cite{pirandola2019fundamental} using port-based teleportation \cite{ishizaka2008asymptotic}.
 In fact, the bound in \cite{pirandola2019fundamental} is valid for general adaptive protocols.

-Furthermore, as current techniques of quantum control have matured, Theorem~\ref{th:rec_ent_fid} is not only relevant for multiple recovery rounds, as demonstrated experimentally in e.g. \cite{cramer2016repeated}.
-It can also be applied in various quantum information-theoretic tasks where multiple calls to the noisy channel and adaptive feedback is allowed, such as quantum channel discrimination with adaptive feedback \cite{chiribella2008memory, hayashi2009discrimination, pirandola2019fundamental}.
+Furthermore, as current techniques of quantum control have matured, the applicability of Lemma~\ref{th:rec_ent_fid} is not only confined to multiple recovery rounds, as demonstrated experimentally in e.g. \cite{cramer2016repeated}.
+It can also be applied in various quantum information-theoretic tasks where multiple calls to the noisy channel and adaptive feedback are allowed, such as quantum channel discrimination with adaptive feedback \cite{chiribella2008memory, hayashi2009discrimination, pirandola2019fundamental}.